-Manta has the biggest brain of all fish
+7. Manta ray has the biggest brain of all fish

 Their brains have a net made of veins and arteries called retia mirabilia which may serve to keep them warm during long deep dives into colder waters.

-In fact, an individual manta eats about 13% of its body weight each week.
+8. An individual manta eats about 13% of its body weight each week

 When foraging, it slowly swims around its prey, herding it into a tight “ball”.
 Then it speeds through the bunched organisms with a wide-open mouth.
 If a ball is particularly dense, a manta may somersault through it.

 They usually feed in shallow water, where plankton is floating.
 As many as 50 individuals may gather at a single plankton rich feeding site.